-Mott MacDonald Limited was commissioned by Network Rail to produce a Precautionary Method statement in relation to legally protected species with potential to be affected by the proposed closure of, and/or changes to rights at 24 level crossings (hereafter known as the Scheme).
+Mott MacDonald Limited was commissioned by Network Rail to produce a Precautionary Method statement in relation to legally protected species with potential to be affected by the proposed closure of, and/or changes to rights at 22 level crossings (hereafter known as the Scheme).
 These crossings are located on railway lines within the county of Suffolk.

-The ecological features covered in this report are designated sites and habitats of principal importance (HPIs) (Section 41 of the NERC Act 2006), European badger Meles meles, bats, breeding birds, great crested newt Triturus cristatus, hazel dormouse Muscardinus avellanarius, European otter Lutra lutra, European water vole Arvicola amphibius, common species of reptile and non-native invasive plant species (Indian balsam Impatiens glandulifera).
+The ecological features covered in this report are designated sites and habitats of principal importance (HPIs) (Section 41 of the NERC Act 2006), European badger Meles meles, bats, breeding birds, great crested newt Triturus cristatus, hazel dormouse Muscardinus avellanarius, European otter Lutra lutra, European water vole Arvicola amphibius, European hedgehog Erinaceus europaeus, stag beetle Lucanus cervus, common species of reptile and non-native invasive plant species (Indian balsam Impatiens glandulifera).